zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-compilation.md

 ## Compile a C# expression from a string

-Our library added syntactic sugar to extend string variables with the `Execute` method but also with the `Compile` method.
+Our library added syntactic sugar to extend the string type with the `Execute` method.
+As you can expect, our library also extends the string type with the `Compile` method.

-There is no difference here between calling `Eval.Compile` and `"mystring".Compile`.
+There is no difference here between calling `Eval.Compile` and `"the_string_expression".Compile`.
 Both call the same method under the hood.

-In this example, we will compile an expression and loop show only items in our list that currently have a higher value than the current position in our loop.
+In this example, we will compile an expression and loop to show only items in our list that currently have a higher value than the current position in our loop.

 ```csharp
 var list = new List<int>() { 1, 2, 3, 4 };